Course Content and Outcome Guide for COMM 228

-- Continue to recognize the connections between media freedoms and democracy in order to maintain that delicate balance between freedom of the press and freedom of the society.
+- Recognize the connection between journalistic/media freedoms and democracy in order to maintain balance between freedom of the press and freedom of the society.

-- Provide community leadership through the recognition of political and economic influence of the media.
+- Provide community leadership through the recognition of the political and economic influence of the media.

 Outcome Assessment Strategies